jaimesimns/sonification-mre-notes/posts/March/mar18.md

 [13.1] Dunn (2008)
 [13.2] McCartney (2010): Against Shaeffer's dislike of dissociated soundscapes: "schizophonia can also lead to schismogenesis, or the birth of new perspectives, as Steven Feld points out (1994).
 Putting interpretations of soundwalk experiences into different historical and geographical contexts can lead to further insights.”
 [14] Polli (2011): "the meaning of traditional music leans towards the celebration of human shaping and manipulation of the environment through sound; soundscapes celebrate human connection and suboridination to the complexity of the environment"
+[15.1] Kramer and Noel (2020): "computational processes of remediation can illuminate new dimensions of digital archives through defamiliarization of visual representation and an expanded range of sensory comprehension."
+[15.2] Kramer and Noel (2020): "The practice of data fusion (a concept borrowed from Lev Manovich) has led to the production of a new media object useful for historical inquiry by systematically connecting visual archives and sound archives pertaining to the same event. "
-[15] Rowe and Malhotra (2013: "We theorize silence as a space of fluidity, non-linearity, and as a sacred, internal space that provides a refuge—especially for nondominant peoples."
+[16] Rowe and Malhotra (2013: "We theorize silence as a space of fluidity, non-linearity, and as a sacred, internal space that provides a refuge—especially for nondominant peoples."